davidac2007/trips-app/README.md

-# Trips!
+# Find your trip!

-😎🌴
-An interesting Trips App for learning Flutter.
+Hey you!
+Are you looking to find the best places for your dreamed vacations?🌴

+Then you came to the right place!😎

+This is an interesting Trips app designed for you to find the best places to visit.🤩

 ## Welcome to the adventure!!

-In this project, many places are going to be shown and also rated.
+The goal is to assist customers in gathering travel information, posting reviews and opinions of travel-related content.😉